 What are the benefits of the vaccine?

-The polio vaccine is the best way to protect against polio, a serious and sometimes fatal disease.
-When you or your child get vaccinated, you help protect others as well.
+The polio vaccine is the best way to protect against polio, a serious disease that sometimes causes death.
+When you or your child get vaccinated, you help protect others too.

 Where can I learn more?